Reactive lymphocyte: Morphology

 Downey type II cell is the most common type of reactive lymphocyte.
 In general, those cells may vary in morphologic detail as well as surface marker characteristics since this is the result of a polyclonal immune response to antigenic stimulation.
 All three types of Downey cells were observed along with some other variants such as larger cells with deeply convoluted nucleus, cells with crystalline rods and granules in the cytoplasm, flame cells, Mott cells, and some intermediate forms.
+Flame cells are plasma cells characterized by a pink fringe of cytoplasm, often observed in the bone marrow of cats, especially in conditions such as multiple myeloma and chronic infections.

 The common features of reactive lymphocytes: